coffee makers icon

 The Keurig K-Classic uses K-Cup pods.
 However, unlike Keuring 2.0, it does not have a scanner.
 This means you can use any type of K-Cup pod and not just the Keurig branded ones.
 This is super as it significantly expands your horizons into the quite dizzying array of options on the market.

 The My K-Cup is great for 2 reasons.
 The obvious is the freedom to use your own beans.
 Although this will involve having a separate grinder or buying ground coffee.
 But, secondly, is the environmental impact.
-K-Cup pods are unrecyclable so leave behind a big footprint.
+K-Cup pods are unrecyclable so leave behind a lot of waste.
 Yes, you can take all the individual components of the pod apart and recycle them separately.
 But, realistically, who has the time to consistently do that?!

 It’s important to note that the K-Classic doesn’t accept K-Carafe or K-Mug pods though.
 Only the K-Cup ones.

-Keurig K-Classic sitting with the lid open to see where the K-Cup goes
+Keurig K-Classic with the handle lifted showing where to place the K-Cup inside

 design and build quality icon